nikolay12/blog/_posts/2021-07-05-self-medication.md

 It, indeed, helped with accelerating sleep onset.
 However, not all was great.

-First, I noticed that I need to regularly increase the dosage to get the same effect.
+Firstly, I noticed that I need to regularly increase the dosage to get the same effect.
 I started with 2mg and than had to transition to 3mg and than to 4mg.

-Second, I noticed that it limits my sleep to 6 hours.
+Secondly, I noticed that it limits my sleep to 6 hours.
 I initially thought that this may be helped by replacing the regular pills with slow-release ones.
 Didn't change anything.
 Gwern finds this sleep reduction to be a good thing.
 I am not so sure about it.
 After a few such nights I start to feel groggy.
 It seems that I need a longer sleep to feel refreshed.

-Also, I noticed on my Amazfit report that when I take Melatonin my deep sleep, essentially, disappears - all I get is light sleep and REM. this might explain why I feel groggy after 2 or 3 nights of Melatonin-induced sleep.
+Thirdly, I noticed on my Amazfit report that when I take Melatonin my deep sleep, essentially, disappears - all I get is light sleep and REM.
+This might explain why I feel groggy after 2 or 3 nights of Melatonin-induced sleep.

 So, I am not a big fan of Melatonin.
 But I still use it if I find myself sleepless at 2am (which happens at least 2-3 times per month).